rjaros87/digi-relay/README.md

 ### The issue

-Opening the gate through HikConnect door station was fine, but closing the gate was tricky part.
-Door station short connection circuit at least for 1 second!
+Opening the gate through HikConnect door station was fine, but closing the gate was a tricky part.
+Door station closes the circuit at least for 1 second!
 And couldn't be decreased!
 The time resolution for Hikvision is in seconds.

-On some portal I've read that `SBS` socket is fine for short circuit within time range between `0.4` - `0.8` second.
+On some portal I've read that `SBS` socket is fine for closed circuit within time range between `0.4` - `0.8` second.

 ### Solution

 To workaround this issue, I've picked an old `Digispark Tiny85` and relay module `HW-307` and built cheap _time relay_.
 Probably there are better solutions, but at that time I had those parts at home.

-The idea is simple, the door station short circuit on the Digispark and it triggers relay module to short `SBS` socket in gate automation.
+The idea is simple, the door station closes circuit on the Digispark and it triggers relay module to close `SBS` circuit in gate automation.

 ### Connections